-‘Corrosive’ culture at NHS Trust could put patient safety at risk, report finds
+‘Corrosive’ culture at NHS trust could put patient safety at risk, report finds

-Patient safety could be at risk due to a “corrosive” culture in which staff at one of the largest NHS trusts in the country had “a fear of retribution if concerns were raised”, a report has said.
+Patient safety could be at risk due to a “corrosive” culture in which staff at one of the largest NHS trusts in the country faced a “toxic atmosphere and bullying”, a report has said.

-The Trust has been under review by the Birmingham and Solihull Integrated Care Board (ICB) for six weeks after staff raised concerns over patient safety and a “mafia-like” culture, which UHB denied.
+The trust has been under review by the Birmingham and Solihull Integrated Care Board (ICB) for six weeks, following a junior doctor at the trust, Dr Vaishnavi Kumar, taking her own life in June 2022.

-The first of three reports, released on Tuesday, concluded that while overall, patients could still access care at the Trust with confidence, a number of issues required attention, with 17 recommendations made for further action.
+Her father told an inquest that the Queen Elizabeth Hospital – one of four sites run by UHB – was a “hypercritical environment to work in”.

+While the trust was found to offer safe patient care, it was given 17 recommendations for further action to address what one MP called a “put up or shut up culture”.

 “However, as our work has progressed, we have found that this goodwill has dissipated, and have seen an organisation that is culturally very reluctant to accept criticism or to acknowledge the adverse views expressed by us and other significant external bodies.